Roy Head: 1970s and on

 During 1966 and 1967, when Head was working with the Roy Head Trio, The Traits independently recorded using Dean Scott on lead vocals.
 Scott had previously been the stand-in vocalist while Head had been away in the military.
 In 1967 The Traits recorded with pre-fame Johnny Winter featuring Winter's vocals and blistering guitar leads, producing a vinyl 45; "Parchman Farm" and "Tramp" on Universal 30496.
 No one knew that Johnny Winter was just months away from bursting upon the national scene with his appearance at Woodstock.
 Johnny Winter later re-released the track of "Tramp" he recorded with The Traits in his 1988 compilation album, Birds Can't Row Boats.

 After the 1967 disbanding of the Roy Head Trio consisting of Head, Gibson, Kurtz, and guitarist David "Hawk" Koon, Head started pursuing his solo career.

 Head is a member of the Gulf Coast Music Hall of Fame, the Texas Country and Western Music Hall of Fame and the Austin Music Awards Hall of Fame.
 Roy Head and The Traits held reunions in 2001 and 2007.
 Both reunions involved performances at Kent Finlay's Cheatham Street Warehouse in San Marcos an early musical hangout of George Strait.
 During their October 2007 sold-out Golden Anniversary Concert appropriately billed as "Roy Head and The Traits – For The Last Time" at Texas State University, Roy Head and The (original) Traits were inducted into the Rockabilly Hall of Fame by the Hall's Curator, Bob Timmers.
 Tommy Bolton and George Frazier were inducted posthumously.
 Musicians for the performance were Head, The Traits, Gerry Gibson, Dan Buie, Clyde Causey, Bill Pennington, and Gene Kurtz, with special guests Bill York, Don Hutchko, Don Head (1933–2009), and Roy's son, Jason "Sundance" Head.

 In 2008, Head performed in Cleveland, Ohio, for The Rock and Roll Hall of Fame.
 Billboard has observed that Head's versatility actually worked against him since he did not fit into any specific marketing niche.
 His use of many small record labels also prevented his recordings from achieving national distribution.

 Head was still performing and playing festivals like the Ponderosa Stomp.
 He released one last album, Still Treatin' 'Em Right, in 2011.

 Personal life and death

-His son Sundance was a contestant on season 6 of American Idol.
+His son Sundance Head was a contestant on season 6 of American Idol.
 In 2007, Sundance signed a recording contract with Universal Motown Records.
 In 2016, he was the winner on season 11 of The Voice, mentored by Blake Shelton.
 Head died of a heart attack on September 21, 2020, at the age of 79.